GSA/fedramp-tailored/_guidance/controls/AC-3.md

 ## Control Requirement
 The information system enforces approved authorizations for logical access to information and system resources in accordance with applicable access control policies.

-There is not a FedRAMP specific parameter for this control.
 ## Control Objective
 The requirement is looking for a description of access control enforcement for approved authorizations to ensure that this aligns with the system access control policies.
 Note that authorization is not equivalent to authentication.
 These terms and their definitions are frequently confused.
 Authentication is providing and validating identity.
 Authorization includes the execution rules that determine what functionality and data the privileged or nonprivileged user may access, ensuring the proper allocation of access rights, i.e., access enforcement after authentication is successful.